thanasisn/SDR_enhancement_LAP/article/article.md

 numbersections: true
 bibliography:   bibliography.bib

+biblio-style:   elsarticle-harv # elsarticle-harv author year style for natbib - use 'elsarticle-num' or 'elsarticle-num-names' for numbered scheme
-biblio-style:   elsarticle-num-names # elsarticle-harv author year style for natbib - use 'elsarticle-num' or 'elsarticle-num-names' for numbered scheme
+# biblio-style:   elsarticle-num-names # elsarticle-harv author year style for natbib - use 'elsarticle-num' or 'elsarticle-num-names' for numbered scheme

 classoption:    preprint, 5p, authoryear # remove authoryear is not using `elsarticle-harv`
 # Use a CSL with `citation_package = "default"`